yellowdog/python-examples/README.md

 Note that the `templateId` property can use either the YellowDog ID ('YDID') for the Compute Requirement Template, or its name.
 The same is true for the `imagesId` property.

-If a Worker Pool is defined in JSON, using `workerPoolData` in the configuration file or by using the `--worker-pool` (or `-p`) option, `yd-instantiate` will extract the Compute Requirement from the Worker Pool specification (ignoring Worker-Pool-specific data), and use that for instantiating the Compute Requirement.
+If a Worker Pool is defined in JSON, using `workerPoolData` in the configuration file or by supplying the command line positional argument, `yd-instantiate` will extract the Compute Requirement from the Worker Pool specification (ignoring Worker-Pool-specific data), and use that for instantiating the Compute Requirement.

 Use the `--dry-run` option to inspect the details of the Compute Requirement specification that will be submitted, in JSON format.
-The JSON output of this command can be used with the `-C` option above (or with `-p` for Worker Pool specifications).
+The JSON output of this command can itself be used with the `yd-instantiate` command.

 ### Test-Running a Dynamic Template